goharbor/harbor/docs/user_guide.md

 For more information about GC, please see [GC](https://github.com/docker/docker.github.io/blob/master/registry/garbage-collection.md).

 ### Content trust
-If you want to enable content trust to ensure that images are signed, set two environment variables in the terminal before push or pull any image:
+If you want to enable content trust to ensure that images are signed, please set two environment variables in the command line before pushing or pulling any image:
 ```sh
 export DOCKER_CONTENT_TRUST=1
 export DOCKER_CONTENT_TRUST_SERVER=https://10.117.169.182:4443